Jah4god1/Create-Readme-generator/userREADME.md

 ## Installation

-you can find them in the documentation
+creating a readme

 ## Usage Info

-usage info
+type readme

 ## Contribution Guidelines

-contribution guidelines
+create readme

 ## Test Instructions

-test instructions
+test readme

 ## Questions

-If you have any questions you can email us at : japhethbruc93@gmail.com
+If you have any questions you can email us at : japhethbruce93@gmail.com

-You can also find us on Github at: jah4god
+You can also find us on Github at: jah4god1